Burglary Lawyer in Tampa

 Home invasion burglary is a second-degree felony punishable upon conviction by up to fifteen years and a fine of up to $10,000.
 Burglary of an occupied vehicle or building, of an emergency vehicle, or burglary to commit theft of a controlled substance is also a second-degree felony.

 The burglary of an unoccupied building or vehicle is a third-degree felony.
-Possessing burglary tools and cutting phone or power lines in the commission of a burglary are also third-degree felonies punishable upon conviction by up to five years in prison and a fine of up to $5,000.
+Possessing burglary tools and cutting phone or power lines in the commission of a burglary are also third-degree felonies punishable by serious penalties, including up to five years in prison and a fine of up to $5,000.

 A burglary tool in Florida is any tool, device, or equipment that a burglar intends to use to commit a burglary.
 In other words, it depends on intent.
 You may legally own an acetylene torch for welding, but if you use it to cut holes in steel doors to commit thefts, it’s a burglary tool.